venkateshragi/mViewer/README.md

-## mViewer-v0.9.1 Released !

 mViewer(Micro/Mongo Viewer) is a light web-based GUI for managing MongoDB without needing any installation.

+## mViewer-v0.9.2 - Beta

+### Whats new in mViewer-v0.9.2 ?
+   1. Enhanced Look-n-Feel
+   2. Enhanced Query Executor with support for running all queries on collections including Map Reduce & the new aggregation framework.
+   3. Support for managing Database users
+   4. Supoort for managing Collection indexes
+   5. Enhanced authentication & security with support for --auth mode
+   6. Enhanced command executor

+### Working with mViewer-0.9.2-beta:
+   You can checkout the code or download the zip and make a release build using maven/ant as described below.
+Extract the generated mViewer-0.9.2-release.zip & mViewer-0.9.2-release.tar.gz and run start_mViewer.bat/start_mViewer.sh.

+### Raising feature requests and issues:
+   You can raise feature requests and bugs found @ https://github.com/Imaginea/mViewer/issues
+##### We are always eagerly waiting for your feature requests and bug reports

+## mViewer-v0.9.1 - Stable Release (as on 25-08-2012)

-### Enhanced Feature set of mViewer-v0.9.1 now supports :-
+### mViewer-v0.9.1 supports :-

    1. Managing Databases - Create/Drop databases
    2. Managing Collections - Create/Update/Drop collections
    3. Managing GridFS files - Add/View/Download/Drop files
-   4. Querying using Query executor
+   4. Querying for documents using Query executor
-   5. Quick Navigation to all actions items, just needing to type few visible letters of the name using CTRL + Space.
+   5. Quick Navigation & Execution of all actions items using CTRL + Space.
    6. Pagination and Navigation to any subset of documents.
    7. Viewing stats of databases, collections and gridFS
    8. Opening multiple connections from same browser to different MongoDB servers